- About the Tata Center

 - MIT Access

-REM uses information about areas with poor electricity access to determine the best electrification modes (e.g., grid-connected, microgrid, or isolated system) for each household or other load, estimate costs of electrification, and produce preliminary engineering designs of recommended systems.
+REM uses information about areas with poor electricity access to determine the best electrification modes (e.g., grid-connected, microgrid, or isolated system) for each household or other load center, estimates costs of electrification, and produces preliminary engineering designs of recommended systems.
 For large regions, REM uses national data sets, such as the Census of India, the National Sample Survey, and satellite imagery to estimate the location and profile of latent electricity demand in order to produce cost estimates and indicative system designs to inform electrification planning.
 For smaller regions or single systems, REM can use more accurate demand information to produce high quality system designs to directly support project implementation.

 These plans can be used by government planners and off-grid electricity system entrepreneurs to make better decisions about how to plan and implement electrification efforts.
 As REM matures, we hope to apply the tool with consideration of relevant social factors in order to promote improved electrification planning efforts in India and other developing countries.

 Current research directions include:

 • Applying deep learning-based approaches for building footprint extraction from satellite imagery.

 • Developing Bayesian models for estimating the electrification status of buildings.